-ANN ARBOR, Mich. – When the players took the turn after putting out par putts on the ninth green, two names appeared as the front runners to take the individual automatic qualifying spot at the NCAA Regional Tournament at University of Michigan Golf Course.
+ANN ARBOR, Mich. – When the players took the turn after putting out pars on the ninth green Wednesday, two names appeared as the frontrunners to take the NCAA Ann Arbor Regional individual qualifying spot at University of Michigan Golf Course.

 Grand Canyon's